Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial/introduction.md

 ## Introduction

-We will cover a typical production use case in this topic:
+We will cover a typical production use case in this tutorial:

 <img src={useBaseUrl('static/images/tutorials/dx1-tutorial/use-case.png')} />